When Does Preconditioning Help or Hurt Generalization?: Bias-variance Tradeoff

-This proposition indicates that as the signal-to-noise ratio (SNR) decreases (i.e.~more label noise or analogously, a more misspecified model), one can increase $\alpha$, which makes the update closer to NGD, to improve generalization, and vice versa\footnote{While Proposition~\ref{prop:interpolate} does not show the monotonicity of the bias of (ii)(iii) for all $\bSigma_\bX$ and $\alpha\!\in\![0,1]$, in Appendix~\ref{subsec:interpolate-proof} we empirically verify that the bias is monotone over $\alpha\!\in\![0,1]$ for a wide range of distributions beyond the proposition.} (small $\alpha$ entails GD-like update).
-This observation is supported by Figure~\ref{fig:tradeoff} and~\ref{fig:ridgeless-2}(c), which illustrate that for a given SNR, a preconditioner that interpolates between $\bSigma_\bX^{-1}$ and $\bSigma_{\btheta}$ can achieve lower stationary risk than both GD and NGD.
+In other words, as the signal-to-noise ratio (SNR) decreases (i.e., more label noise added), one can increase $\alpha$, which makes the update closer to NGD, to improve generalization, and vice versa\footnote{In Appendix~\ref{subsec:interpolate-proof} we empirically verify the monotonicity of the bias term over all $\alpha\!\in\![0,1]$ beyond the proposition.} (small $\alpha$ entails GD-like update).
+This intuition is supported by Figure~\ref{fig:tradeoff} and~\ref{fig:ridgeless-2}(c): at certain SNR, a preconditioner that interpolates between $\bSigma_\bX^{-1}$ and $\bSigma_{\btheta}$ can achieve lower stationary risk than both GD and NGD.

-\begin{remark} Two of the aforementioned interpolation schemes summarize choices often made in practice: The additive interpolation (ii) corresponds to damping added to the Fisher to stably compute the inverse, while the geometric interpolation (iii) includes the ``conservative'' square-root scaling in adaptive gradient methods such as Adagrad \cite{duchi2011adaptive} and Adam \cite{kingma2014adam}. \end{remark} }
+\begin{remark} Two of the aforementioned interpolation schemes are analogous to common choices in practice: The additive interpolation (ii) corresponds to damping to stably invert the Fisher, whereas the geometric interpolation (iii) includes the ``conservative'' square-root scaling in adaptive gradient methods \cite{duchi2011adaptive,kingma2014adam}. \end{remark} }